blueOkiris/man-droid/README.md

  - Build it with make

- -Install system service for running at start
+ - Install system service for running at start